reinderien/blockhood/makingof.md

     - The minimum fresh air rate is 500 as in the challenge.
 There is no maximum.
 - There is a finite amount of space.
 The board is 8×8, with up to 10 blocks in the air.
 As such, there is a maximum block count of 640.
-- Not all blocks support building above them (`allowUpper`).
-For any solution that has above 64 blocks, there must be sufficient structural blocks to support upper levels.
-Currently there is a minimum of 4 structural blocks per story.

 ### Output